OJ Simpson’s life after the trial of the century

 Television

-Simpson’s trial was one of the first major celebrity trials to be broadcast on television.
-As a result, its contents subsequently spawned multiple TV series, movies, and docuseries by networks around the world.
+Simpson’s trial was one of the first major celebrity trials to be broadcast on television, sparking immense public interest around the world.
+As a result, its contents subsequently spawned multiple TV series, movies, and docuseries by networks both in the US and abroad.

 Among those were a 2000 BBC documentary titled OJ Simpson: The Untold Story, which was sold as shedding “new light on the case”.
 That same year, US network CBS released American Tragedy, a TV movie in which Simpson is played by Raymond Forchion.